hbkzqp/TextFragmentsMatch/ReadME.md

 For this project, we do not care file IO, so I directly use the Unit test for run all the cases.
 #### MatchTextUnitTest
 We just need to run all unit test in this file, it contains all the test cases in my mind.

+##Run the solution
+1. Please make sure open the solution with the newest vs 2017 and .net core 2.0 installed. (https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.0.0-download.md)
+2. Please Run all test, to show all the test case and result.